Grilled Shrimp Wonton Baskets

 Place in a bowl and season with chipotle chili pepper, chili powder, salt, pepper and add olive oil.
 Mix well together.
 Refrigerate for 15 minutes.

-- Preheat oven to 350 F. Lightly spray a 24 muffin tin with non stick spray.
+- Preheat oven to 350 F. Lightly spray a 24 muffin tin (regular size pan for muffins) with non stick spray.

 Put a wonton wrapper into each of the 24 muffin tin, then add a second one (this helps to make the wonton cups stronger).